 Boutique concept café looks like a genuine Arabic home 15 Reviews

-Abu Dhabi’s artiest café are doing brunch and you can choose between Arabic and Continental.
-Dhs55 8am-noon, Dhs75 noon-3.30pm Timings: 8am-3.30pm (Friday)
+Abu Dhabi’s artiest café is doing brunch and you can choose between Arabic and continental.
+Dhs55 (from 8am-noon), Dhs75 (from noon-3.30pm) (Friday)

 - Picture 1 of 2